HenrikSamuelsson/reading-a-philosophy-of-software-design/README.md

 List of topics that the author calls red flags, that should be avoided in the code base.

+### &#x1F6A9; Shallow Module &#x1F6A9;

+> A shallow module is one whose interface is complicated relative to the functionality it provides.
+Shallow modules don’t help much in the battle against complexity, because the benefit they provide (not having to learn about how they work internally) is negated by the cost of learning and using their interfaces.
+Small modules tend to be shallow.

+Shallow modules is an indication of design that could be improved upon.
+The complicated interface increases the time it takes to learn how to use the module.
+Shallow modules also tend to leak information about the underlying implementation that can create coupling, making it impossible to refactor the module without also having to refactor all the modules that use the module.

 ### &#x1F6A9; Information Leakage &#x1F6A9;

 > Information leakage occurs when the same knowledge is used in multiple places, such as two different classes that both understand the format of a particular type of file.